Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “Everybody comes to a point in life where they want to quit.
 But it’s what you do at that moment that determines who you are.”

-Goggins is an endurance athlete, retired U.S. Navy Seal who completed SEAL training, U.S. Army Ranger School and Air Force Tactical Air Controller training, is the Guinness World Record holder for most pull-ups in 24 hours (4,030 to be exact) and author of Can’t Hurt Me: Master Your Mind and Defy the Odds.
-He focuses on personal accountability and how to go beyond motivation to achieve personal best.
+Goggins is an endurance athlete and retired U.S. Navy SEAL who completed SEAL training, U.S. Army Ranger School, and Air Force Tactical Air Controller training.
+He holds the Guinness World Record for most pull-ups in 24 hours (4,030).
+He authored Can’t Hurt Me: Master Your Mind and Defy the Odds.

 Yuval Noah Harari